 These manufacturing processes made creating custom packages with multiple colors and special surface textures possible.
 Examples of such products include perfume bottles, makeup brushes, and compacts.

-As stated earlier, insert molding and overmolding is not limited to medical industries and automotive plastic parts production, but it also finds applications in various homes.
+As stated earlier, insert molding and overmolding are not limited to medical industries and automotive plastic parts production, but it also finds applications in various homes.
 Many of the materials used at home undergo these manufacturing processes.

 These materials include toothbrushes, containers, and cell phone cases.
 Patio chairs and step stools undergo the process of overmolding before it is safe to use.
 Whenever you notice solid materials that contain numerous colors at home, they must have undergone one of these processes.